winesapOS/winesapOS/README.md

 File > New Virtual Machine > Local install media (ISO image or CDROM) > Forward > Choose ISO or CDROM install media > Browse... > ubuntu-20.04.1-desktop-amd64.iso > Forward > Forward (keep default CPU and RAM settings) > uncheck "Enable storage for this virtual machine" > Forward > check "Customize configuration before installation" > Finish > Add Hardware > USB Host Device > (select the device, in my case it was "004:004 Silicion Motion, Inc. - Taiwan (formerly Feiya Technology Corp.)
 Flash Drive") > Finish > Boot Options > (check the "USB" option to allow it to be bootable to test the installation when it is done) > Apply > Begin Installation
 ```

 The elementary OS and Ubuntu installers are extremely limited when it comes to custom partitions.
-It is not possible to specify a BIOS or GPT partition table, customize BtrFS subvolumes, or set partition flags.
+It is not possible to specify a BIOS or GPT partition table, customize Btrfs subvolumes, or set partition flags.
 Instead, use the `parted` command to format the flash drive.
 DO AT YOUR OWN RISK.
 DO NOT USE THE WRONG DEVICE.

 ```
 $ lsblk